spookysalsa/medermade.github.io/week-1/README.md

 #### 11. [Cultural Blog](11-cultural-blog.md)
 #### 12. [Self Introduction](12-self-introduction.md)

+This week you'll want to request feedback on Twitter using the hashtag **#DBCU1W1.** Only other DBC students can actually see your repositories because they are private.

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
 - The week's work is due each Sunday be 11:59pm.